Communicating using monday.com

 Whether you’re in and out of meetings, traveling a lot for work or you’re working after hours from your mobile phone, monday.com has some great features to support you.

-Firstly, you can send new pulses to a board on your monday.com account from your email - awesome, right?
-This means if you’re working from your email away from your desk and you think of a task to add as a new pulse to an existing board, you can do it with just a few clicks of a button.
+Firstly, you can send new items to a board on your monday.com account from your email - awesome, right?
+This means if you’re working from your email away from your desk and you think of a task to add as a new item to an existing board, you can do it with just a few clicks of a button.

-You can also send an update to an existing pulse from your email.
+You can also send an update to an existing item from your email.

 We also have mobile applications available in both iOS and Android, meaning you can manage everything you see on your monday.com account from your phone!